hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 deducting the warband’s maintenance costs.
 The profit is added to warband’s treasury.

 \page

 #### Selling wyrdstone

+<div class='pageNumber auto'></div>

-In the table below the x-axis represents the size of your warband, and the y-axes represents how many shards you wish to sell.
+In the table below the x-axis represents the size of your warband, and the y-axis represents how many shards you wish to sell.
 As you can see, the larger the warband size the less gold you will make per shard sold as explained above.
 A warband of 8 warriors attempting to sell 4 shards would therefore gain 70 gold for the sale, whereas a massive warband of 16 warriors would only gain 55 for the same amount.

 | x/y | 1-3 | 4-6 | 7-9 | 10-12 | 13-15 | 16+ |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: |